ibm-cloud-docs/EventStreams/using_kafka_api.md

 implementation com.ibm.cloud.eventstreams:oauth-client:2.0.+
 ```

-The {{site.data.keyword.iamlong}} Identity Service supports multiple ways to generate a bearer token, two of which are supported by this oauth client library.
+The {{site.data.keyword.iamlong}} Identity Service supports multiple ways to generate a bearer token, two of which are supported by this oauth client library:

 - API key
 - Trusted profile and compute resource token